Intro-to-SE-Spring-21/Group7Repo/README.md

 Coding languges to be used:
 * front-end: html/css/javascript
 * back-end: sqlite
-* rest of the languages TBD
+* rest of the languages PHP